willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

   \phi + \left(\frac{BAL_{cons} - \delta}{\sigma}\right)^2
 $${#eq:compingrowth}

-**Climate** - We selected mean annual temperature (MAT) and mean annual precipitation (MAP) bioclimatic variables as they are widely used in species distribution modeling and were previously found relevant to model demography of these species [@LeSquin2021].
+**Climate** - We selected mean annual temperature and mean annual precipitation bioclimatic variables as they are widely used in species distribution modeling and were previously found relevant to model demography of these species [@LeSquin2021].
 Each demographic component $I$, representing either $\Gamma$ for growth, $\psi$ for longevity, or $\phi$ for ingrowth, varies as a bell-shaped curve determined by an optimal climate condition ($\xi$) and a climate breadth parameter ($\sigma$):

 $$